asmodeus812/nvim-fuzzymatch/README.md

     return obj
 end

+function PrefixDecorator:init()
+    -- init the decorator state, this method ensures that the decorator state is initialized and ready, in case any resources need to be
+    -- allocated before the decoration process that has to be done here. end

 function PrefixDecorator:clean()
     -- do cleanup actions for this decorator, this might make sense if additional resources were allocated during the decoration computation
-    -- or process, take extra care to avoid invaliding the decorator instance for subsequent calls to the decorate method end
+    -- or process, take extra care to avoid invaliding the decorator instance for subsequent calls to the decorate method. end

 function PrefixDecorator:decorate(entry, line)